dotnet/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 The preceeding code:
 * Defines `AuthInterceptor` which is constructed using the user defined `ITokenProvider`.
 * Registers the `GreeterClient` type with client factory.
 * Configures the `AuthInterceptor` for this client using `InterceptorScope.Client`.
-A new interceptor is created for each client instance, so when a client is created for a gRPC service or Web API controller the scoped `ITokenProvider` is injected into the interceptor.
+A new interceptor is created for each client instance.
+When a client is created for a gRPC service or Web API controller, the scoped `ITokenProvider` is injected into the interceptor.

 ### Client certificate authentication